 It couldn’t be done by a single person.

 As a result, Pixar has few competitors, only Disney and DreamWorks come to mind.
 However, there is a trade off, it feels risky.
 When you want a beautiful piece of art, find an artist who does work that you admire, and pay him money to commission a piece for yourself.
 Based on his other work, you’ll get something you like out of it.

-To bring together a 10, 50, or 100+ artists together and say, “I have this budget, we need to make something spectacular, let’s see what we can make in 2 years.”
-Takes confidence.
+To bring together 10, 50, or 100+ artists together and say, “I have this budget, we need to make something spectacular, let’s see what we can make in 2 years.” takes confidence.

 The ability to make movies like Pixar does starts with a leap of faith.
 That a team of different artists will come together to produce a collective vision that amazes us.
 The scary part is no one can know what that final product looks like before getting started.
 Confidence and action need to happen together.